neshkeev/spark-exercises/README.md

 1. Check if messages are in the topic: `kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic my-pyspark-topic --from-beginning`
 1. Exit the consumer: Press `CTRL + C`

+## Hadoop HDFS

+Go to `http://localhost:9870/explorer.html` in order to open Hadoop WebUI and explore HDFS.

 ## Troubleshooting

 ### The database is empty or the database's container doesn't start